alramalho/ask-paper-ai/README.md

 ```shell
 ./start-infra-local.sh
 ```

+PS: Notice that despite needing the backend build (zip), this is irrelevant as you will not be using the output of that build You can optionally pass the `--no-build` flag to skip the backend build part.

 1. for backend (noting that dependencies will be install on your local machine, consider using venv to install to a python virtual environment)
 ```shell
 cd backend